zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Fixed deprecated `withOpacity()` method usage throughout the codebase
+- ✅ Replaced all instances with `withAlpha()` for better precision and future compatibility
+- ✅ Updated multiple files including location_graph_widget.dart, location_node_widget.dart, oracle_category_list.dart, and quest_card.dart
+- ✅ Documented conversion formula (Alpha = Opacity × 255) for future reference
+- ✅ Added code quality best practices to `.clinerules` file
+- ✅ Created a comprehensive guide for handling color opacity in Flutter
+- ✅ Documented common opacity-to-alpha conversions for reference
+- ✅ Added special handling patterns for dynamic opacity with animations
+- ✅ Created a code review checklist for catching deprecation issues
 - ✅ Implemented a countdown clock system for tracking game events
-- ✅ Created Clock model with properties for title, segments, type, and progress
+- ✅ Created Clock model with properties for title, segments (4, 6, 8, or 10), type (Campaign, Tension, or Trace), and progress
 - ✅ Developed a custom ClockSegmentPainter for drawing circular segmented clocks
 - ✅ Added clock-related methods to the Game model and GameProvider
-- ✅ Created specialized components for the clock system (ClockService, ClockForm, etc.)
+- ✅ Created specialized components for the clock system:
+  - ✅ ClockService: Service for clock operations
+  - ✅ ClockForm: Component for clock data entry
+  - ✅ ClockDialog: Component for clock creation and editing
+  - ✅ ClockProgressPanel: Component for displaying and managing clock progress
+  - ✅ ClockCard: Component for displaying individual clocks
+  - ✅ ClocksTabView: Component for displaying the clocks tab
 - ✅ Added a new "Clocks" tab to the Quests screen
-- ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons
+- ✅ Implemented "Advance all Campaign" and "Advance all Tension" buttons for batch operations
 - ✅ Added journal entry creation when clocks are filled completely
 - ✅ Created unit tests for the Clock model and Game model's clock-related methods
 - ✅ Enhanced the UI with clear, high-contrast buttons for better readability